jjvanzon/JJs-Reference-Architecture/Database Conventions.md

 - No GO statements
 - Split up into separate files
-- Incremental scripts (no ‘if exists’ checks or drop and recreate).
+- Incremental scripts (no 'if exists' checks or drop and recreate).
 - DO NOT script Identity Yes and Identity No

 ### Deployment